Open Houses and Online Events

 - Wait at least one semester before petitioning for reinstatement.

-- Have all official transcripts from previously attended colleges and universities sent to UMUC, preferably before meeting with an admissions counselor.
+- Have all official transcripts from previously attended colleges and universities sent to UMUC, preferably before requesting reinstatement.

-After your record, the advisor's recommendation, and your petition have been reviewed, you will receive a written response.
-Reinstated students will be placed on academic warning immediately or will retain provisional status as appropriate.
+more information regarding the reinstatement policy, visit our academic policy page.
 Please keep in mind that reinstatement is not guaranteed, nor can you be guaranteed reinstatement in time to register for any particular semester.
-Please note that students who have not been reinstated cannot be re-admitted to the university.
+Please note again that students who have not been reinstated cannot be re-admitted to the university.

 If you are not a U.S. citizen or if you were educated abroad, please review International Students, Admission Requirements—Undergraduate.
 Contact New Student Advising at 800-888-UMUC or e-mail email@example.com for more information.